jonjamz/reactive-object/README.md

 // Use this property somewhere reactive Template.cars.helpers({
   carTypes: function () {
-    obj.cars.clean(); // This will remove all array items with function type }
+    return obj.cars.clean(); // This will remove all array items with function type }
 });
 ```